Updated 11.22.24

 JUST BREATHE

 Christian meditation is a quiet, solitary, internal communion with God, the Holy Trinity.
-In order to achieve this internal union, one must subdue the external sensory perception and look within.
-As stated in the Bible, “God is a Spirit: and they that worship him must worship him in spirit and in truth.”
+In order to achieve this internal union, one must subdue the external sensory perceptions and look within.
+As stated in the Bible, “God is a Spirit and they that worship him must worship him in spirit and in truth.”
 (John 4:24) Thus, learning to feel God’s presence in meditation is the ultimate goal because in that presence we come to know God as being in our own nature, that is, we feel divinity in our humanity.

-Meditation puts all humans on a non-discriminating level playing field so we can contemplate, internalize, and actualize the Christ-consciousness within our human self no matter where we are.
+Meditation puts all humans on a non-discriminating level playing field so we can contemplate, internalize, and actualize the God-consciousness within our human self no matter where we are.
 Thus, the key to successful meditation is learning to “let go and let God” meaning each of us must approach God on God’s terms, not our own terms.
 This means we must drop all preconceived ideas of what we should be and ask God to help us become what He created us to be; we must surrender to God to become the Christ-like image and likeness.

 For the person who has not meditated before, the difficult part in the beginning is keeping one’s attention focused.
 This struggle happens for everyone because, for the first time, we are confronting the impulses, restlessness, anxieties, and appetites of the physical body while we are trying to sit quietly and focus.
 This antsy experience may seem uncomfortable, but in reality, it should be a wakeup call for people to realize just how little control they actually have over their instinctual body.
 In this beginning phase, another realization which emerges is that of the “chattering-mind.”
 This is the voice of the ego-personality that never stops yakking in our mind.